ManuCampos7848/Clinica-la-Bien-Amada/README.md

 - The graphical interfaces were made with the help of the Bootstrap development tool
 - Guards were used as middleware that are executed before loading a specific route in the application.
 The main function is to determine if the user has sufficient permissions to access that particular route
 - Interceptors were mainly used to inspect and modify the HTTP requests that the application sends to the server, as well as the responses it receives; allows you to perform various operations such as modifying HTTP headers, manipulating the request body, setting authentication or authorization tokens, and handling errors.

+Within the “Front-la-Bien-Amada” folder there is another folder named “Images of its Functioning” where there are some images of the project in progress showing some functionalities of both the patient and the doctor.